translate/translate/docs/commands/poreencode.rst

 Operation
 =========

-poreencode makes use of the Gettext tool `msgconv
-<http://linux.die.net/man/1/msgconv>`_ to perform its task.
-It traverses the
+poreencode makes use of the Gettext tool :man:`msgconv` to perform its task.
-PO directory and finds all PO file.
+It traverses the PO directory and finds all PO file.
 It uses msgconv to convert the PO file from its existing encoding to the new encoding.

 .. _poreencode#bugs: